 Fasting practice needs to be developed!
 A lot of people failed because they have started with a Fasting Method which is too difficult for their health conditions.

-Some people give up too quickly and becomes afraid of fasting.
+Because of this, some people just give up quickly, and even becomes afraid of fasting.
 It is a pity because fasting is such an effective and much needed practice to improve our health and spiritual well-being!
-I would therefore like to suggest the following Progressive Fasting Method to prepare your bodies for fasting.
+We would therefore like to suggest the following Progressive Fasting Method to prepare your bodies for fasting.
 I have tried all of them, and should be able to give you some practical tips.

 5 Stages of Fasting

 Most people cannot fast because they cannot stop eating at all!
 For people who need to munch on something all the time, I would suggest they start with Fruit Fasting.
 This means you can eat anything, anytime, but you need to restrict yourself to eating only fruits.
 If you want fast body cleansing, you can eat melons, apples, etc. If you feel hungry, you can eat more filling fruits like bananas and avocados.

 Fruits are very cleansing to the body.
 After a few days, you will probably feel less drawn to your addicted food like coffee, candies, chips, etc. Some people still feel very hungry eating only fruits, so just do it as long as you can.
 I would however recommend One Day Minimum to achieve any results.

 When you can fruit fast for 1-3 days, and feel less addicted to food, you are ready for the next Fast!

 Intermittent Fasting means you only eat during certain hours of the day and refrain from eating during the rest of the hours.
 Most people suggest 8/16, which means 8 hours of eating, and 16 hours of resting.
 If you eat lunch at 1200, it means you will need to finish your dinner before 8pm.
 Not so hard, is it?
 In addition, you can eat anything you want during your “eating hours”!